dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 #### 3.2.3 Separated metadata files for global metadata and file metadata

-Take global metadata for example, you can set `globaMetadataFiles` in `docfx.json` or `--globalMetadataFiles` in build command line.
+Take global metadata for example, you can set `globalMetadataFiles` in `docfx.json` or `--globalMetadataFiles` in build command line.
 The usage of `fileMetadataFiles` is the same as `globalMetadataFiles`.

 There're some metadata file examples: